-<Home/Articles/Follow in the footsteps of Dervla Murphy
+<Home/Articles/Follow in the footsteps of explorer Dervla Murphy

-Follow in the footsteps of Dervla Murphy
+Follow in the footsteps of explorer Dervla Murphy

 |

-When she received a bike and an atlas for her tenth birthday, Dervla Murphy enjoyed cycling around the Irish countryside whilst dreaming of the distant countries she had seen on the map.
+When she received a bike and an atlas for her tenth birthday, explorer Dervla Murphy enjoyed cycling around the Irish countryside whilst dreaming of the distant countries she had seen on the map.
 It was during one of these bike rides that a thought began to crystallise in Murphy’s young mind.
 “If I went on doing this for long enough I could get to India.”

-Dervla MurphyToday, at the venerable age of 86, Dervla Murphy can look back on an adventurous life well lived.
+Explorer and author Dervla MurphyToday, at the venerable age of 86, explorer Dervla Murphy can look back on an adventurous life well lived.
 Having spent much of her childhood and early adulthood nursing her invalid mother, those long held ambitions to travel had to be put on the back burner.
 It wasn’t until 1963 that Murphy was able to set off on her bicycle from her home in County Waterford aiming for India.
 The journey became a brilliant book published in 1965 – Full Tilt: Ireland to India With a Bicycle.

 There followed many more incredible trips, including mule-trekking through Ethiopia, visiting India with her five year old daughter Rachel, and further solo trips to destinations as diverse as Siberia, Romania, Cuba and Laos.
 Dervla Murphy is an advocate of travelling with the bare minimum which encourages interaction with communities, the best way to a genuine cultural exchange.